 When should you use “wet” Western blot transfers?

 “Wet” transfers are performed in a tank filled with transfer buffer (described in Figure 1).
+Most transfer systems, like the Azure Aqua Transfer Tank, have room for two precast or handcast gels.

 If you want to gain quantitative information from your Western blot, in many cases you should do a wet transfer.
 Wet transfers are highly customizable – the time, temperature, voltage, and buffer can be varied to suit the protein of interest and to achieve complete transfer of a broad range of proteins.
 For example, longer transfer times may be used to allow larger proteins to fully migrate out of the gel, while shorter transfer times can prevent loss of low-molecular weight proteins that may otherwise migrate through the membrane entirely.
 The voltage can be reduced to slow the transfer process for an overnight run, or increased to complete the transfer in an hour or two.